istrate/rhce_rhel_8/sample_exam_2/assignments.md

     ansible4.hl.local – managed host
     ansible5.hl.local – managed host

-There are a couple of requiremens that should be met before proceeding further:
+There are a couple of requirements that should be met before proceeding further:

     ansible-control.hl.local server has passwordless SSH access to all managed servers (using the root user). ansible5.hl.local server has a 1GB secondary /dev/sdb disk attached.
     There are no regular users created on any of the servers.

-Tips and Suggestions
+### Tips and Suggestions

 I tried to cover as many exam objectives as possible, however, note that there will be no questions related to dynamic inventory.